Dongwon-tuna/Tracking-number-generator/README.md

 Through the Korean zipcode based distriction, there are almost 10,000 pepoles lived in my distriction.
 Through the population density and my assumption, the maximum population of one distriction might be 20,000.
 On average there are 100 parcel out of 1000 people.
 This statistic is based on my Coupang HUB experience and my colleague's.
 To avoid making same tracking number, there might be 2000 different codes required.
 So I bring 3 charcter from user's id(first,middle,last one) and changed in hexademical numbers in ASCII.
 Also using the time stamp of payment record.

 ![번호수정](https://github.com/Dongwon-tuna/Tracking-number-generator/assets/61178312/e9b7901d-9aa7-4bd4-9503-459d0b03e6e9)

-1 is the number using the time stamp of payment record.
+First red box is the number using the time stamp of payment record.
 This information is kind of privacy, so I tried to encrypt this information.
 I used XOR(eXclusive OR) for encryption.
 If you didn't know about XOR or XOR encryption, please refer to the picture below.

 ![암호화](https://github.com/Dongwon-tuna/Tracking-number-generator/assets/61178312/65275d37-936d-4611-a7bd-741bc5b2a7c3)